salimovdr/NovaBind/README.md

 ```

 ## Input data
 You can find the input data on the [Ibis site](https://ibis.autosome.org/download_data/final).
-The archive is too large, so we are not attaching it here.
-However, we have prepared test data to verify the correct execution of <b>NovaBind</b> training and prediction.
-Please download the archive, unzip it, and place the `data` folder into the root folder where all the scripts from the repository are located.
+The archives is too large, so we are not attaching it here.
+Please download the archives, unzip it, and place the `data` folder into the root folder where all the scripts from the repository are located.

 ## Reproduction

 ### Data preprocessing
 **Step 1.** It is necessary to extract the files and convert them to a unified .csv format.
 For future model ensembling, we will immediately split the data into folds.
-All unnecessary and temporary files are deleted, leaving only the `folds_PBM` and `folds_HTS` directories with the necessary data.
+All unnecessary and temporary files are deleted, leaving only the `folds_PBM`, `folds_HTS` and `test` directories with the necessary data.

 To run the script that does this, execute the following command in bash: